influxdata/windows-packager/README.md

-# windows-packager
+# InfluxDB Windows Packager

-Create a windows installer
+This project uses the [Wix Toolset](http://wixtoolset.org/) to generate a windows msi installer.